How to build the Windows version

 Instructions for Compiling

-- Download and install a source package - either a released package or from svn.
+- Download and install a source package - either a released package or from our git/svn repositories.
+You can use GitHub for Windows to do this step.

-- Download the dependency package from here.
-Unzip it in the root directory, so that the .dll files will be in the root directory, and the dependencies directory is next to the src and data directory.
+- Download the latest dependency package, depdendencies_for_0.9.2.zip from here.
+Unzip it in the root directory, so that the dependencies directory is next to the src and data directory (if you are updating from a previous dependency package, you can delete the .dll files in the root directory, they are not needed anymore).

 - Download cmake and install it.
-Then start cmake-gui and select the STK root directory as 'Where is the source code', and a new directory in the root directory (next to src, data etc) as build directory (for now I assume that this directory is called bld).
+Then start cmake-gui and select the STK code directory (stk-code by default) as 'Where is the source code', and a new directory in the root directory (next to src, data etc) as build directory.
+Use a folder name “bld” or “build” (for now I assume that this directory is called bld).

 - Click on configure.
 You will be asked to create the directory (yes), then for your VS version.
-Make sure to select the right version (be aware of the easy to confuse version numbers: VS 2008 = version 9; VS 2010 = version 10; VS 2012 = version 11).
+Make sure to select the right version (be aware of the easy to confuse version numbers: VS 2013 = version 12).
 Click on configure, then generate.
 This will create the directory 'bld', and a VS solution in that directory.

-- In Visual Studio open the project file generated in the 'bld' folder
+- In Visual Studio open the project file generated in the 'bld' folder.
+Make sure to compile for 32-bit (64-bit compilation is not supported atm).

 - Select Build->Build Solution (or press F7) to compile.

-You can also start STK from the command line: change into STK's root directory, and do: ./bld/Debug/supertuxkart.exe
+You can also start STK from the command line: change into STK's root directory, and do: ./bld/Release/supertuxkart.exe

 Instructions for Creating the Installer